 Distribute estate assets.
 The personal representative is responsible for distributing estate assets based on the terms of the will or on Michigan’s law of intestate succession.
 Note that assets cannot be distributed until all debts and expenses are paid or money is put aside to pay them.
 In other words, payment of the personal representative’s fees as well as other expenses takes priority over asset distribution.

-Compensation for the Personal Representative
+Compensation for the Personal Representative in Michigan

 The compensation for the personal representative is determined based on the decedent’s will, a contract between the decedent and the personal representative, or Michigan statute.
 If there are provisions in the will, then what the will says controls.
 Similarly, if the decedent and the personal representative made a contract about how much the personal representative would be compensated, then that would control.